actfong/fromatob-k8s-workshop/2-Pods.md

 ##### Mini Challenge 2 #####

-From the video in the Readme, you have learned that a `Node` is basically a VM where you deploy your containers to.
+From the video in the first chapter, you have learned that a `Node` is basically a VM where you deploy your containers to.
 In order to run these containers, it utilizes a container runtime (such as Docker) to pull images and run them as containers.

 Are you able to SSH into your `Node` and prove to yourself that it has indeed pulled the required image and has it running as a container?

 <details>
-<summary>Possible Solution (GKE):</summary>
+<summary>Possible Solution:</summary>

 <pre>
 # Get a list of pods and the nodes that they are running on: